devspace-sh/devspace/docs/pages/cli/getting-started/deployment.md

       ports:                            # Array of container ports to expose through the service
       - port: 3000                      # Exposes container port 3000 on service port 3000            # Let DevSpace automatically create pull secrets in your Kubernetes namespace

-# Development-specific configuration (will be explained later)
+# Settings for development mode (will be explained later)
 dev: ...
 ```